Bisonai/orakl-docs/developers-guide/verifiable-random-function-vrf.md

 ### Request random words with direct payment (consumer)

 The request for random words using **Direct Payment** is very similar to request using **Prepayment**.
 The only difference is that for **Direct Payment** user has to send KLAY together with call using `value` property, and the name of function is `requestRandomWordsPayment` instead of `requestRandomWords` used for **Prepayment**.
 There are several checks that has to pass in order to successfully request for VRF.
-You can read about about them in one of the previous subsections called Request random words.
+You can read about them in one of the previous subsections called Request random words.

 ```solidity
 receive() external payable {}